NCEAS/metadig-engine/docs/developer-guide.md

 ### RabbitMQ

-## Deploying metadig-engine as Web Service

-metadig-engine can be run

 ## Building metadig-engine Docker images

 Docker images are built for metadig-engine services and posted to https://hub.docker.com/r/metadig.
 Once the